nschlia/ffmpegfs/README.md

 Web site:<br />
 https://nschlia.github.io/ffmpegfs/<br />

-ffmpegfs is a read-only FUSE filesystem which transcodes between audio and video formats on the fly when opened and read.
+FFmpegfs is a read-only FUSE filesystem which transcodes between audio and video formats on the fly when opened and read.

 Supported output formats: